 Attach one of the following cables to a connector on the breakout cable if you require longer cable lengths: BC22F-10, BC22F-25, or BC22F-50.
 The peripheral you are using may require a null-modem extension cable.
-See the peripheral documentation or contact your Digital Sales representative for information on the correct null-modem cable to use.
+See the peripheral documentation or contact your Digital sales representative for information on the correct null-modem cable to use.

 - KZDDA-This optional SCSI bus adapter provides the system with the ability to support seven SCSI devices external to the system box.
-These devices can be installed in addition to the seven devices supported by the standard system.
+These devices can be installed in addition to the the seven devices supported by the standard system.

 - SCSI storage devices-The system supports the following internal SCSI devices:

-- RRD42 compact disc drive
+- RRD43 compact disc drive

 - RX26 diskette drive

-- RZ23L, RZ24, RZ24L, RZ25, RZ25L, RZ26, RZ26L, and RZ28 hard disk drives
+- RZ23L, RZ24, RZ24L, RZ25, RZ25L, RZ26, RZ26B, RZ26L, RZ28 and RZ28B hard disk drives

-- TLZ06 cassette tape drive
+- TLZ06 and TLZ07 cassette tape drives

 - TZK10 and TZK11 (QIC) tape drives

 - TZ30 tape drive

-Contact your Digital Sales representative for information on how to order any of these internal options.
-Your Digital Services representative installs the internal options for you.
+Contact your Digital sales representative for information on how to order any of these internal options.
+Your Digital services representative installs the internal options for you.